-Teachers must know the correct route for evacuating the class which they are teaching, and it is the responsibility of the Headteacher to define the route and inform all members of staff.
+Teacher's must know the correct route for evacuating the class which they are teaching, and it is the responsibility of the Headteacher to define the route and inform all members of staff.
 They are responsible for maintaining clear access to that escape route at all times, and for helping to maintain access to the other escape routes.
 Teachers will be responsible for evacuating volunteers or other visitors to their classrooms in an emergency.

-TAs/MDSAs must know the correct method for evacuating the building at lunchtime.
+MDSA's must know the correct method for evacuating the building at lunchtime.
 This information will be conveyed by the Headteacher who will ensure that there is a lunchtime practice at least annually.

-Designated staff will check the toilets (see fire evacuation plan in Staff Handbook).
+TAs will check the toilets.
 The Premises Co-ordinator will arrange for any supplies of gas and/or electricity to be turned off should the need arise.